komentify/docs/quick_start.md

 # Quick Start

-To start using komentify on your own website you need to go through following steps.
+This is the 30 seconds guide to start using komentify on your own website.

 * Create your account [on komentify](https://www.komentify.io/sign-up)
 * Create a new app* (you should see the form now, otherwise [click here](https://www.komentify.io/apps/add))